akshayka/edxclassify/README.md

 The MOOC Mining Project is an ongoing data mining initiative directed towards the discussion forums of massively open online courses.
-Our motivation to discover insights into the dynamics of these courses is three-fold; we wish to:
+Our motivation to discover insights into the dynamics of these courses is three-fold.
+In particular, we wish to:

 1. better understand the educational and learning process,
 2. improve the educational environment for MOOC learners, and